 We are carrying out an assessment of the Censuses in the UK, produced by the Office for National Statistics (ONS), the National Records of Scotland (NRS) and the Northern Ireland Statistics and Research Agency (NISRA).
 We will be assessing the extent to which the Censuses meet the professional standards set out in the statutory Code of Practice for Statistics.

 For Scotland’s Census in 2022, we have begun the second phase of our assessment and aim to report our judgements in the autumn.
-The views of users, and potential users, of Census data such as you are really important to help us form our judgements – to help identify areas where Census offices are working well and how what they do could be improved.
+The views of users, and potential users, of Census data are important to help us form our judgements – to help identify areas where Census offices are working well and how what they do could be improved.

-1. Your use of Census data and statistics
+- Your use of Scotland’s Census data and statistics

 - For example: Which of the Census data and statistics do you use, and for what purposes?
-Are you more interested in UK Census data or data on specific countries within the UK?
+Are you more interested in UK Census data or data on Scotland?
 Are you more interested in published summary statistics or in access to Census microdata?
-Are there particular data you use such as lower level geographies?
+Are there particular data you use such as lower-level geographies?
 What questions do you need the statistics to be able to answer for you?

-- For example – Are you aware of how they plan to ensure data quality?
+- For example – Are you aware of how NRS plan to ensure data quality?
 Do you have any concerns regarding the methods which will be used to produce the statistics?

-- For example – To what extent do you feel that outputs from the current Census will provide the insights into the population that you need?
-Are you aware of plans for Census outputs and any changes to Census questions?
-Do you feel that the plans for current Census outputs adequately incorporates improvements or lessons learnt from the 2011 Census?
+- For example – To what extent do you feel that outputs from the current Census will provide the insights into Scotland’s population that you need?
+Are you aware of plans for Scotland’s Census outputs and any changes to Census questions?

-- For example – How satisfied are you with the way that the producer teams in ONS, NRS and NISRA have engaged and consulted with you as they develop and deliver their plans for Census?
+- For example – How satisfied are you with the way that NRS have engaged and consulted with you as they develop and deliver their plans for Census?
 Are there any areas where you would welcome improved engagement?
-Have been involved in any consultation exercises?
+Have you been involved in any consultation exercises?

 We welcome comments on any other aspect of these statistics which you think might be relevant to our assessment.
-Please do get in touch ideally by 22 April 2022 however we welcome comments throughout our assessment process.
+To contribute to our assessment, please get in touch ideally by 22 April 2022 however we welcome comments throughout our assessment process.